maizzle/maizzle.com/content/docs/transformers/remove-unused-css.md

 </code-sample>

-<alert>Resetting email client styles is often done through CSS selectors that do not exist in your email's code - <code>whitelist</code> ensures these selectors are preserved.</alert>
+<alert>Resetting email client styles is often done through CSS selectors that do not exist in your email's code - `whitelist` ensures these selectors are preserved.</alert>

 ### backend

-If you use computed class names, like for example `class="{{ computedRed }} text-sm"`, the library will normally treat `{{` and `}}` as class names.
+If you use computed class names, like for example `class="{{ computedRed }} text-sm"`, the library will normally treat `{{` and `}}` as class names and will remove them.

-To prevent this from happening, set `backend` to an array of objects that define the start and end delimiters:
+To prevent this from happening, use the `backend` option to define the delimiters:

 <code-sample title="config.js">